rabbitmq/cluster-operator/docs/examples/tls/README.md

 # TLS Example

-You can enable TLS by setting `.spec.tls` to the name of a secret containing TLS certificate and key.
+You can enable TLS by setting `.spec.tls.secretName` to the name of a secret containing TLS certificate and key.

 First, you need to create a secret like this (assuming you already have `server.pem` and `server-key.pem` files):